 If you have any questions, please contact Spokane County Fire District 10 before ordering.

-- Make sure your building is located in Spokane County, Washington.
+- Make sure your building is located in Spokane County Fire District 10, Washington.
+Call 509 244-2425 to confirm.

 - Determine the number of items needed to be stored in the key box for the building.
 Generally: